tezedge/tezedge/apps/baker/README.md

 ```
 tezos-client \
     -E "http://localhost:18732" \
-    setup ledger to bake for ledger-remote
+    setup ledger to bake for <delegate_alias>
 ```

 If you did not done it before, you need to fund this account with at least 6000 ꜩ.
-Register the account as delegate and wait a time between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).
+Register the account as delegate and wait the amount of time equal to between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).

 ```
 tezos-client -E "http://localhost:18732" register key <delegate_alias> as delegate